-These low carb blueberry muffins are ideal for those times when you fancy a sweet treat!
-Gluten free, sugar free, and keto friendly recipe.
+These keto and low carb blueberry muffins are ideal for those times when you fancy a sweet treat!
+Gluten free and sugar free recipe.

 I *love* muffins.
 They're so convenient and portable – whether it's for a quick breakfast or on-the-go snack!
 Check out all my low carb muffins!